TattlingJam4231/weapon-rebalances/README.md

       Damage increased from 246 to 258

-      The goal with these 2 buffs is to make the Repeater and Rattlesnake rifles able to kill Tasers and Tan units actually die in one headshot, rather than be left at 30 health.
+      The goal with these 2 buffs is to make the Repeater and Rattlesnake rifles able to kill Tasers and Tan units in one headshot, rather than be left at 30 health.

   Light Machine Guns: